Tyrese Spicer: Orlando City

 On 1 August 2025, Spicer was traded to Orlando City, in exchange for up to $550,000 in General Allocation Money across two seasons.
 Toronto FC also retained a sell-on percentage for any future potential transfer.
 Following Spicer's departure from the club, Toronto FC general manager Jason Hernandez thanked Spicer for his contributions to the team over the past two seasons, but said the transfer came about because it was communicated that Spicer "only wanted to continue with the club if certain contractual commitments and conditions were secured this summer" ahead of the end of his contract at the end of the season.
 Toronto FC found Spicer's demands unacceptable and opted to move him on ahead of the expiration of his contract.
 In an interview with The Canadian Press, Hernandez revealed that Spicer's agent had demanded "four or five times" his current annual contract, which was US$83,122, the third-lowest on Toronto FC's roster, and that it was an easy decision to make for him to move Spicer to Orlando City.

 When signing with Orlando, Spicer spoke to the captain of the Trinidad & Tobago national team, Kevin Molino, who used to play for Orlando City, about his experience with the team, and Spicer described carrying on the Trinidadian legacy in the team as a motivating factor in choosing to play for Orlando City.
 On 10 August, Spicer made his debut when he substituted on for Iván Angulo in the 90th-minute in a 4–1 win over Orlando City's rivals Inter Miami.
 Following his first match with Orlando, Spicer said that Orlando City is a much better team than Toronto FC and that Toronto did not contend for titles, and that his development as a professional footballer was being stunted with his former team.

 In the following match, six days later against Sporting Kansas City, Spicer made his first start and scored his first goal for the team in just one minute and ten seconds.
 Spicer's goal trumped the previous record of 17 minutes and 54 seconds for the fastest goal scored by an Orlando City player in their first start.
 After the conclusion of Spicer's first season with Orlando City, the team opted to exercise his contract option, which would see him under contract through 2026.
+Later, on 20 December, Spicer signed a new contract which would see him signed to the club through the 2027–28 season and a club option for the next season.

+On 2 May 2026, Spicer scored the final goal of a 4–3 comeback win over Inter Miami, a feat which made Orlando City only the third team in league history to come back from a 3–0 deficit and win the game.